nodejitsu/handbook/ReadMe.md

 ## Write A Server:

 Let's start with a very basic node.js http server.
-Create a folder called `myapp/` and then create a file inside the folder called `server.js` inside of it with the following code:
+Create a folder called `myapp/` and then create a file inside the folder called `server.js`.
+Inside this file, write the following code:

 ```js
 // requires node's http module